 When visiting Memphis you know you’re going to get a healthy dose of Elvis, Beale Street, and BBQ.
 Aside from those three very tantalizing reasons for a Memphis visit, the town of Memphis holds a vital role, not only in the history of American music and cuisine, but also in the history of American civil rights.

 Getting to Memphis

-As of now, there are no direct flights to Memphis from London, but it’s an easy transfer through any American city.
+As of now, there are no direct flights to Memphis from London, Memphis travel couldn’t be easier with a transfer through any American city.
 I enjoyed flying American Airways Business Class through Chicago.
 What a treat!
 The service, food and cocktails were fabulous in equal measure.

 National Civil Rights Museum

 One of the most tragic events to occur in Memphis was the assassination of Reverend Dr. Martin Luther King.
 Dr. King had flown to Memphis to support the African American sanitation workers who were on strike, protesting their inhumane working conditions.
 Reverend King perished on April 4, 1968 on the balcony of his room at the Lorraine Hotel.

 That building, fraught with the burden of history, now houses the National Civil Rights Museum.
 Tracing the history of the American civil right movement from the 17th century to present day, the museum with its interactive exhibits and rich history, is a must for anyone visiting the city of Memphis.

 National Civil Rights Museum, 450 Mulberry St, Memphis, TN 38103, United States

 For some, there is, and will only ever be, one King – Elvis Presley.
 The King of Rock and Roll chose to settle down in Memphis and bought himself a property which he called Graceland.
 Of all the Memphis attractions, Graceland was the one I wanted to see the most!